-Last month, Lara Spencer, an anchor on Good Morning America reported a story on the 6-year-old Prince George and his school schedule.
+Not too long ago, Lara Spencer, an anchor on Good Morning America, reported a story on the 6-year-old Prince George and his school schedule.
 Included were ballet lessons which the young Prince absolutely loves and Spencer proceeded to laugh through the report stating, “We’ll see how long that lasts.”

 The insensitive comment sparked outrage among the dance community, especially from prominent male dancers in the industry.
 Spencer posted an apology on Instagram before filming a dedicated interview with three successful male dancers to turn her ignorance into a learning experience.

-A few days later, anchors on Fox News continued with the “bullying” behavior and continued to belittle boys in dance, all while poking fun at Spencer’s heartfelt apology.
+A few days later, anchors on other news channels continued with the “bullying” behavior and continued to belittle boys in dance, all while poking fun at Spencer’s heartfelt apology.

 One of the male dancers with the loudest voice on this issue was Travis Wall, So You Think You Can Dance alum and Emmy-nominated choreographer.
 With shows like So You Think You Can Dance and Dancing with the Stars gaining huge popularity in the mainstream, you would assume that the tides are changing for boys in dance classes.

 It’s safe to say that boys face a lot of opposition in the dance world and many young boys quit by middle school due to the incessant teasing, even if they love it.
 And it seems like the outside world hasn’t changed as much as those of us in the entertainment industry might have hoped.

 Here at PEP, we hire men and women to dance at your events.
 From heartfelt lyrical duets to upbeat jive-style partner work, you’ll see our amazing male dancers hitting the stage at your next party or company meeting.